vblagoje/auto-pr-writer/README.md

 ## Usage

 Ensure you have set the `OPENAI_API_KEY` in your repository's secrets.
+Add a default template for pull requests, clarifying that the pull request description will be automatically generated.
+Feel free to use our [example](https://github.com/vblagoje/auto-pr-writer/blob/main/.github/pull_request_template.md).
+Lastly, incorporate a workflow trigger for this GitHub Action.
+Refer to the Minimal and Advanced example workflows provided below.

 ## Minimal Example Workflow